 Estimated figures based on published evidence and previous events.
 London Festival of Architecture has an international audience.

+Be known.
 For supporting fresh talent, creativity and a project open to all.

+Be involved.
 In creating a placemaking destination in a deprived area.

 Neighbouring Woodberry Down estate is located in the top 3% of the most deprived area in England and Wales.